kramse/howto-camps/checklist-mch2022.md

 - [ ] Power box red "byggeplads tavle"
 - [ ] Power boxes outdoor waterproof
 - [ ] Long extension cords 25m and rolls, multiple
+- [ ] Power cables as needed
+- [ ] Long extension cords cable rolls
-- [ ] Misc power extensions 10 plug
+- [ ] Misc power strips 10 plug
-- [ ] 2x Toolboxes with Ethernet crimping, label writer etc.
+- [ ] Toolboxes contain generic tools, pliers, Ethernet crimping, label writer etc.
 - [ ] Reusable Strips
 - [ ] Water tank
 - [ ] Large plastic one, camp stuff and aeropress, kitchen stuff
 - [ ] Small whiteboard and pens
+- [ ] Long LED lights
+- [ ] Samsung printer
+- [ ] Server for 10G stuff?
+- [ ] Small server for other stuff
+- [ ] Mosquito killer!
+- [ ] Sun chairs?

+Also these things are used by more people in the village.
+Also ordered tables from BornHack and some more chairs.

 ## Network
-- [ ] A few Long network cables 30-50m
+- [ ] A few Long network cables 30-50m to connect to camp network
+- [ ] A few Long network cables 10m
 - [ ] Juniper EX2200-C
+- [ ] Extra switches like table switches, smaller passively cooled ones are best!
+- [ ] Misc extensions and patch cables 10-15 pieces, or how many you are
 - [ ] The internet box with EX2200C, EX3300 and some SRX
 - [ ] APU2 router
 - [ ] Table switches, smaller passively cooled ones!